Connor Joe Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Padres have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres have the ninth-ranked team ERA among all MLB pitching staffs (3.84).

+- Musgrove (6-2) takes the mound for the Padres in his 12th start of the season.
+He's put together a 3.88 ERA in 60 1/3 innings pitched, with 55 strikeouts.

-- His last appearance was on Thursday against the San Francisco Giants, when the left-hander tossed six scoreless innings while giving up three hits.
+- His last time out was on Saturday against the Washington Nationals, when the right-hander tossed seven innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.